lsst-ts/ts_salobj/doc/configuration.rst

 * ``OSPL_MASTER_PRIORITY`` (optional) is used to set the Master Priority in ts_sal 4.2 and later.
   Nodes with higher Master Priority are more eager to become master (the primary source of late joiner data).
   Ties are broken by systemId, a random number handed out when a node is created.
-  Every time a new node takes over as master, the entire system is must be "aligned", which is expensive.
-  So it is best to assign the highest Master Priority to one of nodes that will be created early.
+  Every time a new node takes over as master, the entire system is must be "aligned", which is expensive, so it is best to assign the highest Master Priority to one of nodes that will be created early.
-  Valid values are 0-256.
+  Valid values are 0-255.
-  0 is used for Scripts, because they should never be master.
+  0 is used for SAL Scripts, because they should never be master.
-  256 means "use the legacy method for choosing the master".
+  256 means "use the legacy method for choosing the master"; do not use it.
-  A default value is used if this environment variable is not specified.
-  That default is guaranteed to be >0 and <255.
+  A default value is used if this environment variable is not specified, and that default is guaranteed to be >0 and <255.
   Unlike the others in this section, ``OSPL_MASTER_PRIORITY`` is specific to Vera Rubin Observatory.
   If supported (ts_sal 4.2 and later), it will be part of the OpenSplice configuration file pointed to ``OSPL_URI``.
   Constant ``lsst.ts.salobj.MASTER_PRIORITY_ENV_VAR`` is available to make this easier to set from Python.
 * ``OSPL_URI`` (required) points to the main DDS configuration file.
   Example: ``file:///home/saluser/tsrepos/ts_opensplice/OpenSpliceDDS/v6.9/HDE/x86_64.linux/etc/config/ospl.xml``

-Used by `Domain`:

-* ``LSST_DDS_IP`` (optional) is used to set the ``host`` attribute.
-  If defined, it must be a dotted numeric IP address, e.g. "192.168.0.1".
-  The `Domain` ``host`` attribute is set to the integer equivalent, or a positive random integer if the environment variable is not defined.
-  The `Domain` ``host`` value is used to set the ``private_host`` field of messages, when writing them.

 Used by `SalInfo`:

-* ``LSST_DDS_DOMAIN`` (required): the DDS partition name (*not* the DDS domain, despite the name).
+* ``LSST_DDS_PARTITION_PREFIX`` (required): a prefix for DDS partition names.
-  This is read by `SalInfo` so that different instances of `SalInfo` can communicate with different DDS partitions, even though all share the same `Domain`.
+  This is read by `SalInfo` so that different instances of `SalInfo` (thus different `Remote`\ s and `Controller`\ s) can communicate with different DDS partitions, even though all share the same `Domain`.
+  See `SalInfo` for DDS partition name details.
+* ``LSST_DDS_DOMAIN`` (deprecated): a deprecated alias for ``LSST_DDS_PARTITION_PREFIX`` that is used if ``LSST_DDS_PARTITION_PREFIX`` is not defined.
 * ``LSST_DDS_HISTORYSYNC`` (optional): time limit (sec) for waiting for historical (late-joiner) data.
+  If, and only if, you are running DDS without a durability service then set this negative to avoid waiting for historical data.

 Used by `AsyncS3Bucket`: